 Updated on August 29, 2019

 Under the Green Management 2020 mid-term environmental targets, Sony implements a variety of measures to reduce waste and use resources more effectively in line with its targets to achieve an absolute reduction in waste amount at Sony sites of 5% from the fiscal 2015 level.
-In fiscal 2017, waste at Sony sites totaled approximately 55,000 tons.
-This represents an approximately 9% increase from the fiscal 2016 level.
-The main increase was attributable to an increase in device production volumes.
-Sony reuses packaging materials used when shipping parts—a major component of waste generated by production sites—and pursues reuse and recycling throughout the Sony Group.
-Waste at Sony sites per unit of consolidated net sales was 0.0033 tons/million yen in Japan and 0.0031 tons/million yen outside Japan.
+In fiscal 2018, absolute waste amount of Sony sites was approximately 49,000 tons.
+This represents an approximately 11% decrease from the fiscal 2017 level.
+Sony reuses the used packaging materials when shipping parts—a major component of waste generated by manufacturing sites—and pursues reuse and recycling throughout the Sony Group.

-In fiscal 2017, the landfilled waste rate for all Sony Group sites was approximately 1.3%.
+In fiscal 2018, the landfilled waste rate for all Sony Group sites was approximately 3.1%.
 The rate for sites in Japan was 0.2%.
-The landfilled waste rate for Sony sites became approximately 3.5% when the calculation includes waste that Sony is required by law or ordinance to dispose of in landfills—was approximately 1.8%.
+However, the landfilled waste rate for Sony sites became approximately 3.5% when the calculation includes waste that Sony is required by law or ordinance to dispose by landfills.
 Sony strives to reduce the rate of waste disposed in landfills by recycling wastes generated by sites.

 Sony takes precautions to ensure waste from its sites is not inappropriately disposed of.
 For example, in Japan Sony has set consistent internal standards for selecting waste disposal contractors and inspecting disposal sites on an ongoing basis.
 It has also established an internal system of accreditation for disposal site inspectors, and is stepping up efforts to minimize risks associated with contracting out waste disposal.
 To reinforce this system, Sony implements periodic on-site inspections in the waste disposal contractors, thereby ensuring rigorous management procedures.